 Casino™ grows to 15 feet with a 15-foot spread.
 A hardy apricot with freestone flesh, with a pink blush, Casino™ ripens in mid-summer.
 It is good for canning and jam.
 Self-pollinating but yields will be improved with a Nanking Cherry nearby.
 Hardy to zone 3.

 Like Casino™, Westcot is of the Manchurian/Siberian apricot group.
 It grows to 16 feet with a spread of 12 feet.
 Westcot ripens in late summer and has yellow flesh with a pink blush.
 The fruit is good for canning and jam.
 Westcot was introduced in 1982 at the Morden Research Station.
 Self-pollinating but yields will be improved with a Nanking Cherry nearby.
 Hardy to zone 3.

 Pear trees for zone 3

 Finding pears that are hardy to zone 3 and still taste good, has been a challenge.
 Many hardy cultivars are thorny or tasteless, small with a mealy texture.
 Nursery catalogues might say, “for preserving”.
 There are a few recent introductions that are worth asking about at your garden centre if you really want to grow pears and you are in the extremes of zone 3.
 Check out these pear cultivars.

 Early Gold Pear

-Early Gold is an early maturing pear glossy green-gold fruit, slightly smaller than a barlett.
+Early Gold is an early maturing pear glossy green-gold fruit, slightly smaller than a bartlett.
 The tree grows to 20 feet with a spread of 16 feet.
 Early Gold is suitable for fresh eating, canning, and preserves.
 Hardy to zone 3.
-Cross pollinate with another pear for consistent yields.
+Cross-pollinate with another pear for consistent yields.

 Golden Spice Pear